ikuamike/100_Days_Of_Code/log.md

 **Thoughts**: Some introduction to micropython which is a scaled down version of python for microcontrollers.
 Hope to come up with a project soon.

+### Day 2: February 3, 2018
+**Today's Progress**: Setting micropython on nodemcu.

+**Thoughts**: Never thought of the capabilities of running python on a microcontroller but it's quite amazing.
+I was able to run python and also setup rshell which is a great micropython shell.